Dollar strengthens as Middle East tensions fuel inflation worries

 The dollar is strengthening as military clashes in the Middle East heighten concerns over energy supply disruptions.

-On the 5th (local time), Walter Bloomberg reported that escalating tensions in the Middle East are amplifying inflation concerns, driving safe-haven demand into the dollar.
-Energy supply anxiety has also intensified as fuel supply disruptions forced some aluminum plants in parts of the Middle East to halt production.
+On the 5th (local time), Walter Bloomberg reported that escalating tensions in the Middle East are widening inflation worries, prompting safe-haven demand to flow into the dollar.
+Energy supply risks have also increased as some aluminum plants in parts of the Middle East halted production due to fuel supply disruptions.

-According to CME Group’s FedWatch, the probability that the U.S. Federal Reserve will cut rates at least twice this year was 36%, up from 22% last week.
+According to CME Group’s FedWatch, the probability of at least two interest-rate cuts by the U.S. Federal Reserve this year stood at 36%, up from 22% last week.

 The Wall Street Journal Dollar Index (WSJ Dollar Index) rose 0.3%.
-The dollar gained 0.3% against the euro and 0.4% against the yen, showing strength against major currencies.
+The dollar gained 0.3% against the euro and 0.4% against the yen, strengthening against major currencies.

 JH Kim